Supported Version: v1.0, v2.0, v3.0, V4.0

-Solid Rhino objects that are imported as a Revit family (blocks or solids) can have materials assigned to them.
+Solid Rhino objects that are imported as a Revit family (blocks, solids, and directshapes) can have materials assigned to them.
 This section explains how materials can be managed between Rhino and Revit.

 Material names between Rhino and Revit should be coordinated by name

 When coordinating materials between Rhino and Revit, Conveyor uses the material name.
 If a solid object has a material assigned to it, Conveyor will search the Revit document’s material library to determine a match.

 In Conveyor V4, if the material is not found in Revit’s library, Conveyor will create a new Revit material which matches the Rhino material by name.
 The new material will inherit Graphics settings from the Rhino Material, including color and transparency.

 Solids classified as a Conveyor “Component” and imported as a Family will have a material assigned.
 The resultant Family will be created with a shared Instance parameter called “FormMaterial”.
 This parameter can be edited and changed by users using conventional parameter editing.

 Rhino blocks that contain elements with materials assigned will be converted to Revit families that have material instance parameters assigned to the respective elements.
 These materials can be re-assigned by the user using conventional Revit parameter editing.

 Rhino solids and blocks that contain elements with materials assigned can be converted as DirectShapes.
 Matching materials will be assigned to the DirectShape objects.
 To edit the materials, Conveyor’s DirectShape Material tool can be used to provide new material assignments to the object faces.

 Material assignment has the following limitations: